deeplearningcafe/animespeechdataset/README.md

 With the labeled csv we can create the embeddings for predicting.
 ## Create embeddings
 From the labeled csv created in crop for labeling, we create the embeddings for each character.
-It does not return any comment like "completed" or "error".
 ## Predict
 In the actual implementation, we first need to convert the str file in the subtitles part, then we use the new csv file, the video and the path of the embeddings to predict the characters of the csv file.
-It would be better to use as input the str file for this part, to make it more simpler, so that it automatically converts to csv file in the process.

-As there are several variables shared among the different methods, one option is to leave those vars at the start so that they are always visible and just with accordeons appear the specific variables.
-Probably this is the best option I think.

-The folder of character_embedds should be in data, but not in inputs nor in outputs.
-We could specify from the beggning the folder to save the embedds.

-The create labeling data could be done as the predict button, first call the call_function and then use the updated annotation file.

-Should the transcribe logic be all in the dataset_manager?
-In that class we have alredy stored the "iscropping" and "num_characters".
-Also the segments_2_annotations is in the text_dataset.py.
-We can move the utils.py in common to have there ffmpeg functions and that stuf.

-We could processes the response of the api, in json format, in the text_dataset.py, so that we have the text processing in only one file.

-We need to normalize the path of the audio when sending to the API

-IMPORTANT: The common and config part should be included in the src probably, as there is an error when importing.

 There is an error that when creating the dialogs, it only takes the character wroten, not the (可能) as well.

-In character creation, the "cropping" option should always be true, as there we want to create the embeddings for predicting so the character column is always necessary.
-We need to update the cropping logic.

-The model selection in predictic works but in create embedds does not.
-That is because the name of the variable is the same as in the predicts.
-Merge all the repeated advanced options.

-The filename column should be removed as the tmp audio files are deleted.

 Maybe we should include a script to download the models automatically.

 Include a script that creates the folder if they not exists?

-The min characters is not working.
-It can't be updated.

-There was a problem with the predict when saving the csv because of the csv filename, so make it just preds.csv.

 What is the objective of min length text in the dialogs and audios?
 This functions use the predictions, which use the sub transformed.
 So the min characters should only be used for the subtitles transform.

-We should change the log warnings to raise value error?

 The implementation of update annotation_file is differenct for finder and for dataset_manager.
 But as the one in finder should be automatic, there is not problem with the actual implementation.
 There is an error with the annotation file for creating dialogs, as the implementation is different, we can't use directly the result of the predction, we need to remove the path of the generated annotation file.
 The problem is that the annotation file is not the same as the prediction file.
 But everything else works.

-Change the log by Raising errors, because I don't know the line where the error was produced.
 Change the code logic, classes have many attributes, we should use parameters in the functions.
 It makes no sense to be storing attributes and then use them as paramters to other functions.

 Update clases attributes to getters and setters.